mk-fg/convergence/README.md

      are irrelevant to the client (and always being overidden) - only fingerprint and notary responses matter.

+   - Saner, prefixed and disableable (per-source, if necessary) logging.

    - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just (hostname, port), because of cdn's and round-robin-dns mirrors - server-side as well, though there can be several signatures for one